Gay bars and clubs are the lifelines of the lgbqt community.

 Gay Bars and Gay Rights

-The LGBT rights movement took place at the famous gay bar, The Stonewall Inn.
+The LGBT rights movement took place at one of the most famous gay bars in NYC, The Stonewall Inn.
 In June of 1969 police raided the bar and attacked patrons.
 Following this raid, the lgbt community demonstrated and protested for preservation of the space and to unite lgbt persons.

 Gay Bars and Culture